reposense/RepoSense/docs/ug/usingReports.md

 <!-- ==================================================================================================== -->

-## Code Panel
+## Code panel
 <img src="../images/code-panel.png" alt="code panel" width="468">

-The `Code Panel` allows users to see the code attributed to a specific author.
-Click on the `</>` icon beside the name of the author in the `Chart Panel` to display the `Code Panel` on the right.
+The `Code panel` allows users to see the code attributed to a specific author.
+Click on the `</>` icon beside the name of the author in the `Chart panel` to display the `Code panel` on the right.
-* The Code Panel shows the files that contain author's contributions, sorted by the number of lines written.
+* The Code panel shows the files that contain author's contributions, sorted by the number of lines written.
 * Select the radio button to enable one of the following 2 filters.
 Note that only 1 of the 2 filters is active at any time.
     * Type file path glob in glob filter to include files matching the glob expression.
     * Select the checkboxes to include files of preferred file extensions.